14 KiB

 Proces Recommendation

-3. Build the Section template for the home page.
+template for the home page. - Build the

-4. Build the Section template for your level two sections
+template for your level two sections - Build the corresponding

 Construction Recommendation